zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

     - [reference data](https://github.com/eamena-project/eamena-arches-dev/tree/main/dbs/database.eamena/data/reference_data)
 - working with the EAMENA training instance:
     - i18n (currently)
-    - hide coordinates by duplicating the HP RM (todo)
+    - hide coordinates by duplicating the HP RM (TODO)
 - preparing the meeting with Ash and Reuben (Friday, citation-generator)
 - prepared the SPA talk (today at 1100)
 - in touch with Will for the [KAHDv2](http://34.246.40.206/)